Angellito10/PolicyV1/README.md

 ## Privacy Policy

 **Welcome to Our Website and Applications**
 Welcome to "Yemen  Shabab Channel," managed by Depth Media, registered in Jordan (referred to here as "Yemen  Shabab Channel," "we," or "us").
-Our registered office is at Detail Media, Jordan.
+Our registered office is at Depth Media, Jordan.

 ### 1. General Information